herpichRmit/SuperPrice/docs/Software Requirements Specification.md

 To best serve the casual shopper, the application should make specific products as easy to find as possible using the search feature.
-The search should accurately identify products relevant to the user's query and be as fast as possible, both in the UI and in the processing of the search.
+The search should accurately identify products relevant to the user’s query and be as fast as possible, both in the UI and in the processing of the search.